bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/08-MNIST-ConvNet/README.md

 ### MNIST ConvNet: Profiling & Vector Load

 The table below summarizes the profiling characteristics of the MNIST ConvNet classifier design on AIE-ML.
 Each function and intrinsic is listed for each layer along with the # of AI Engine cycles required for its implementation.
 The #MACs column lists the total number of multiply-accumulate operations required in theory for each layer based on its input & output tensor shapes.
 This may be scaled by the # of MAC operations capable by the silicon to assess an estimate of the average "Vector Load" of each layer.
 Loads of 13% to 30% to 50% are achieved depending on the specific layer.
 These values of slightly lower than what is often achieved in "real world" networks.
 The MNIST ConvNet uses very small images starting at only 28 x 28 pixels.
-For this reason, the overhead cost is higher since we cannot sustain continuous compute cycles across these small images without falling quickly out of inner compute loops.
+For this reason, the overhead cost is higher because we cannot sustain continuous compute cycles across these small images without falling quickly out of inner compute loops.

 ![figure11](images/mnist-convnet-profiling.png)